liamhays/alum/README.md

 Alum can:

-- Use automatically detected serial ports
+- Automatically detect a serial port to use
-- Transfer over Kermit and XModem, both direct and to a server
+- Transfer via Kermit and XModem, both direct and to a server
-- Calculate the checksum of any HP 48 object
+- Calculate the checksum and size of any HP 48 object

 Alum is not complicated.
 Alum does just enough and Alum does it right.

 # Usage
+Download a binary from the Releases page and place it somewhere convenient.
+You may wish to add it to your `PATH` variable.

+For full usage information, run Alum with no arguments.

-At the moment, Alum supports sending and receiving files to and from 128-byte `XRECV` and `XSEND`, as well as full XModem server send and receive support.
-The XModem server is integrated into the HP 49 series, accessible via `[right-shift][right arrow]`, and is available for the HP 48 series at [https://www.hpcalc.org/details/5412](https://www.hpcalc.org/details/5412).
+Alum supports sending and receiving files to and from 128-byte `XRECV` and `XSEND`, as well as full XModem server send and receive functionality.
+The XModem server is integrated into the HP 49 series, accessible via `[right-shift][right arrow]`, and is available as a library for the HP 48 series at [https://www.hpcalc.org/details/5412](https://www.hpcalc.org/details/5412).

 Alum also supports sending files only (no receive) to the HP 48 Kermit